openbmc/docs/REST-cheatsheet.md

 requires either an authentication token or the username and password passed in as part of the URL for non-read-only methods.

-The phosphor-rest server will no longer be the default REST server after the 2.6 OpenBMC release.
+Starting with the 2.7 OpenBMC release (August 2019), bmcweb is the default REST server.

 ### Establish REST connection session
 * Using just the cookie jar files for the phosphor-rest server: